 This list of calm down activities for kids is by no means exhaustive and there are surely many more that could be added.
 Particular activities might suit some children more than others but it is a matter of finding out what works for your child and figuring out what they may need from day to day.

 Let’s remember to listen to our kids with empathy, validate their feelings and avoid disciplining them for unwanted behaviours when we know that they are feeling overwhelmed.
-When your child releases all of those big feelings at home, it isn’t easy, but they are trusting you and feeling safe.
+When your child releases all of those big feelings at home, it isn’t easy, but they trust you and feel safe with you.

 Parents, here are some strategies for you to do at home if you are in need of some calming down after a stressful day.